pyxem/kikuchipy/doc/load_save_data.rst

 kikuchipy can read and write experimental EBSD patterns and EBSD master patterns from/to multiple formats (see :ref:`supported-ebsd-formats`).
 To load patterns from file use the :func:`~kikuchipy.io._io.load` function.
-For example, to load the first scan from an EDAX TSL .h5 file into memory:
+For example, to load the first scan from an EDAX TSL or Bruker Nano HDF5 file into memory:

 .. code-block::